 - “ If the Runner has 6 or less, end the run.” — Count the number of credits in your credit pool.
 If you have 6 or less credits, the run ends immediately.

 This is your fracter, your icebreaker that can interface with barrier ice.
 When you encounter a barrier, check its strength.
 If it’s 3 or less, you can use Cleaver to interface with that ice no problem.
 If the strength of the ice is higher than 3, you’ll have to spend 2 for each point of strength you need to raise Cleaver in order to match.
-Once the strength of Cleaver matches the strength of the ice, you can spend 1 for each subroutine that you want to break (prevent from resolving).
+Once the strength of Cleaver matches the strength of the ice, you can spend 1 for each one or two subroutines that you want to break (prevent from resolving).